PostHog/posthog.com/contents/blog/posthog-vs-heap.md

 ## Feature comparison

-PostHog has two plans (Free and Scale) to Heap's four (Free, Growth, Pro and Premier).
-In this guide, we'll compare PostHog's Scale plan to Heap Pro.
+PostHog has three plans (Free, Scale and Enterprise) to Heap's four (Free, Growth, Pro and Premier).
+In this guide, we'll compare PostHog's Scale plan to Heap Pro as they're the most comparable plans for a typical, mid-market business.

 ### Core features

-While it recently added a basic session recording feature, Heap is best-known as a pure product analytics tool like Mixpanel or Amplitude.
+PostHog integrates several normally separate tools, such as product analytics, session recording, and feature flags, into one platform.
+While it recently added a basic session recording feature, Heap is best known as a pure product analytics tool like Mixpanel or Amplitude.

-PostHog includes product analytics, but also integrates session recording, feature flagging, A/B testing, and more into its all-in-one platform.
-This removes the need to run multiple tools, saving money and implementation time.

 <div className="overflow-x-auto -mx-5 px-5">
 <table className="w-full mt-4" style="min-width: 600px;">